 That hard work ethic—instilled by his grandparents and honed in prison has served him well.
 He entered a prison-release program and through a temporary agency, found a job at a precision tooling company, where he stayed for more than three years.
 When he decided it was time to move on, he got a wonderful recommendation.
 José soon found a new job and took a second, and he and his wife bought a home and settled into a comfortable lifestyle.
 But he began drinking too much.

-In 2012, while José was still on parole, he got into argument with his wife.
+While José was still on parole, he got into argument with his wife.
 He had been drinking.
 The heat of the argument frightened his wife, and she called the police.
 Because drinking is a violation of his parole, José was rearrested and sentenced to five months at the Hartford Correctional Center.

 “During those five months had plenty of time to think, and he decided, “I’m going to pick myself up again but this time without drinking.”